 If someone is talking about taking their own life, whether or not they are asking for help to do it, this situation needs to be addressed urgently.
 Actively listening to their concerns and fears can help ascertain why they have come to make this request.
 Talking to others within the health care team whenever possible provides a multidisciplinary approach to a situation that shouldn’t rest with one practitioner.

-Euthanasia is a deliberate act or omission, undertaken with the intention of ending a person’s life.
-Euthanasia is illegal in some but not all states of Australia.
-End of Life Law in Australia has more details on this for each state and territory eg. Victoria legislated for Voluntary Assisted Dying (VAD) of 2019.
+Voluntary Assisted Dying or VAD refers to 'the legal administration of a lethal drug to a terminally ill person at the request of that person'.
+VAD is legally available in some but not all states of Australia.
+End of Life Law in Australia has more details on this for each state and territory e.g. Victoria legislated for Voluntary Assisted Dying (VAD) in 2019.

 Withdrawal of treatment or the decision not to initiate curative treatments is complex and often challenging for health professionals.
 Euthanasia and assisted suicide are different from withholding or withdrawing life-sustaining treatment in accordance with good medical practice by a medical practitioner.
 When treatment is withheld or withdrawn in these circumstances, and a patient subsequently dies, the law classifies the cause of death as the patient’s underlying condition and not the actions of others'.